axmmisaka/lingua-franca-playground/README.md

 Experiment with Lingua Franca on Github Codespaces or GitPod (WIP).
 Choose the Lingua Franca version you prefer, get our examples, without worrying about setting up the environment on your computer.

 ## Configurations
-Currently, we support the following out-of-box configs:
+Currently, we support the following configurations:

-### Default
+### Default (nightly build with examples)
 With examples: [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&repo=569082724&ref=main)

 ### Nightly build